Feds ready to use spending to fight anti-Indigenous racism in health care, minister says | CBC News

 Miller said he doesn't think it's helpful to try to punish provinces for inadequate action on racism, especially in the middle of a pandemic, but the federal government has a moral duty to set and maintain standards.

+"All premiers have condemned racism and there is still more work to do, obviously.
+But we are confident that we'll be able to make significant improvements in the health care access by Indigenous peoples," he told a news conference in Ottawa.

+"As we did with the question of child and family services, we will be sitting down in partnership with Indigenous communities and Indigenous leaders to help design the principles that should underline better health outcomes and services for Indigenous peoples."

-The provinces are seeking billions more dollars in health transfers from the federal government, with Prime Minister Justin Trudeau promising a first-ministers conference on the subject soon.
+The provinces are seeking billions more dollars in health transfers from the federal government, with Trudeau promising a first-ministers conference on the subject soon.

 "Putting more money into a system which is beset by systemic issues with prospective systemic racism can't be the only solution nor the only reply," Miller said.